 Beaches in Sitges

 The coast of Sitges has a staggering number of 17 beaches on its coastline, both inside and outside the town area.
-Small, large, quiet, family, naturist and urban beaches - Here you will find an introduction of the main beaches.
+Small, large, quiet, family, naturist and urban beaches.
+Below, there’s an introduction to the main beaches.